-Norway was one of the first countries in the world toIn the picture, Mrs. Fredrikke Marie Qvam addresses theintroduce female voting rights in national elections.
-Newmeeting of 500 people.
-She was the leader of the Norwe-Zealand was first, in 1893.
-Finland was the only countrygian Women's Public Health Association, the organisersin Europe to do so before Norway, in 1906; Denmarkof the meeting.
-The Association was founded in 1884introduced women's suffrage in 1915, with many otherto safeguard women's rights and strive for an inclusivecountries following suit in the years around the end ofsociety through the voluntary activities of its members.World War I.
+In the picture, Mrs. Fredrikke Marie Qvam addresses the meeting of 500 people.
+She was the leader of the Norwegian Women's Public Health Association, the organisers of the meeting.
+The Association was founded in 1884 to safeguard women's rights and strive for an inclusive society through the voluntary activities of its members.